rbjansen/plscraper/README.md

 ```
 python scraper.py
 ```
-It will output each country's profile page to pdf under /outputs.
+It will output each country's profile page in pdf under /outputs, and create a csv containing the country's compatibility scores.